 This little myotis is a newly discovered species, not even formally described yet: Taiwan Long-toed Myotis.

 We also caught a Formosan Lesser Horseshoe Bat.
 Some see this as endemic to Taiwan – Rhinolophus monoceros – but for the moment I will follow the IUCN and call it a subspecies of Least Horseshoe Bat, Rhinlophus pusillus.
+(This has been split as of 2020).

 A second myotis looked very similar to the first.
 But after close inspection Chao-Lung pronounced it a Taiwanese Broad-muzzled Myotis, Submyotodon (formerly Myotis) latirostris.